 Brainstorming thoughts: I initially thought of a some sort of trove of information, but that would be more Lore than Valuable.
 The writing/records bit got me thinking it could it be a printing press, or something like a CNC machine… something that carved or embossed runes.
 Then I had the idea of a orrery, but that seems too… I dunno, cliche?
 But that led me to thinking of calendars, and slide rules, and that got me going down this path.

+Maybe it is a puzzle cylinder of some type sorta of like the da vinci code.
+When the coordinates to a dungeon are input a treasure map of some sort is revealed!

 The Three-Star Crown